 A metal below carbon in

-may be extracted from its ore by heating with carbon.
+may be extracted by heating the metal ore with carbon.

-Carbon is used because it is readily available and cheap
+the metal.
+Carbon is used because it is cheap and readily

-which are lower than itself in the reactivity series,
+lower than itself in the reactivity series, but since

 and platinum occur in the Earth as native

-which means that they are found as the element, not the compound,
+This means that they are found as the element,

 Silver and copper may also be found as native metal.